eye-division/ray-lee/_projects/siren.md

 ---

+> An amazing spectacle - The Daily Telegraph

 *Siren* is a spectacular performance piece that takes place within an installation of large sound sculptures; metal tripods with rotating arms that emit electronic drones.
 Two performers move with the mass of swirling metal, tuning the drones to create a hypnotic composition and controlling the machinery to create a stunning audio visual spectacle.&nbsp;

 It has recently been reconfigured into a computer controlled kinetic installation that can run automatically for months with minimal maintenance.